 Healthier Lives Events

-Details of upcoming events are available through the Healthier Lives newsletter.
+Details of upcoming events will be advertised through the Healthier Lives newsletter.

 Jointly hosted by the Cancer Society Otago and Southland, Cancer: Where we’re at… Research, therapy and access featured Professor Parry Guilford, Healthier Lives Deputy Director, on The Cause of Cancer – Genetics and how new drugs can target those genes as part of the Healthier Lives Seminar Series 2017-18.

 Co-hosted with A Better Start National Science Challenge and Edgar Diabetes and Obesity Research Centre, The Diabesity Crisis: how can we make a difference? symposium brought together national and international experts in diabetes and obesity research, focusing on how preventive actions and treatments can make a difference to the rising tide of diabetes and obesity in New Zealand.

 This public forum was about the wide-ranging impacts of sugar in our society.
 Renowned broadcaster, Kim Hill, chaired an expert panel and took questions from the audience to tease out what we really know about this complex and controversial topic

 Healthier Lives Kōrero Tahi 2016 was an opportunity to hear about early research in the Healthier Lives Challenge.
 This was the first research symposium, held in Wellington on 18 October 2016.
 The aim of the event was to start or build on conversations with fellow researchers and stakeholders.